 If you’re determined to put a star on the top of your Christmas tree or hang

-decorations outside, use a ladder, and always have someone with you who can
+decorations outside, use a stable ladder, and always have someone with you who can

 hold the ladder steady.
-And before you go to bed, make it a point to always put
+And before you go to bed, make it a point to put

-away things that might be littering the floors of your home during the
+away things that might be littering the floors during the

-holidays, when there just seems to be a lot of extra paraphernalia everywhere.
+holidays, when there is often a lot of extra paraphernalia everywhere.

 Leave a light on near the stairs, and put nightlights in the bathrooms and

-halls for house guests who don’t know their way around your house.
+halls for house guests who don’t know their way around your home.

 If you burn candles, keep a watchful eye on them and never leave them (or a